Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 Description

-These deliciously sweet and spiced vegan apple cider donuts taste just like you got them at an apple orchard!
-Baked instead of fried, and easily made gluten free, these homemade vegan apple cider donuts are so easy to make and perfect for all eaters, kids and adults!
+These simple one bowl vegan apple cider donuts taste just like you got them at an apple orchard!
+Baked instead of fried, and easily made gluten free, these cakey and soft apple pie-spiced vegan apple cider donuts are packed with fall flavor!

 Ingredients